St. Pius X High School (Crystal City, Missouri)

-Description
+St. Pius X Catholic High School is a private Catholic high school in Crystal City, Missouri, a suburb of St. Louis.
+It is the only Catholic high school in Jefferson County.

+St. Pius X opened for the 1959–60 school year after Cardinal Joseph Ritter, at the time archbishop of St. Louis, asked the Adorers of the Blood of Christ to send sisters to staff a new Catholic school high school in the diocese.

+Academics

-The course catalog includes classes in digital citizenship, forensic science, and a comprehensive wellness program.
-Students also have the opportunity to earn 35 hours of dual-enrollment college credit through Saint Louis University and the University of Missouri–St. Louis.
-In addition, 102 hours of community service are required for graduation, along with a capstone project implemented for the Class of 2021 and beyond.
+Students have the opportunity to earn dual-enrollment college credit through Saint Louis University and the University of Missouri–St. Louis.
+In addition, 100 hours of community service are required for graduation, along with a capstone project implemented for the Class of 2021 and beyond.

-St. Pius X also offers The Lancer Academy, a unique two-week term providing students with real-world learning experiences beyond the traditional classroom.
-Through hands-on elective courses such as Basic Home Repair, Basic Car Maintenance, EMS, Introduction to Real Estate, Photography, and many more, students are able to explore practical skills, career interests, and innovative learning opportunities.
+St. Pius X also offers The Lancer Academy, a unique two-week term class providing students with real-world learning experiences beyond the traditional classroom.

-St. Pius X principal Karen DeCosty, an alumni of the school, graduated in 1993.

-Sports and Activities
+Athletics and activities

-St. Pius X offers the following MSHSAA sports and activities:
+St. Pius X competes in the following MSHSAA-sponsored sports and activities: